igraph/python-igraph/doc/source/install.rst

 `conda package manager <https://conda.io/>`_ may opt to install |igraph|'s Python interface using conda.
 That can be achieved by running the following command:

-  $ conda install -c conda-forge python-graph
+  $ conda install -c conda-forge python-igraph

 To test the installed package, launch Python and run the following: